North Korea unveils nuclear-powered submarine for the first time

 North Korea has an estimated 70-90 diesel-powered submarines in one of the world’s largest fleets.
 However, they are mostly aging ones capable of launching only torpedoes and mines, not missiles.

-In 2023, North Korea said it had launched what it called its first "tactical nuclear attack submarine," but foreign experts doubted the North's announcement and speculated it was likely a diesel-powered submarine disclosed in 2019.
-Moon said there has been no confirmation that it has been deployed.
+In 2023, North Korea said that it had launched what it called its first " tactical nuclear attack submarine," but foreign experts doubted the North's announcement and speculated that it was likely a diesel-powered submarine disclosed in 2019.
+Moon said that there has been no confirmation that it has been deployed.

 North Korea has conducted a slew of underwater-launched ballistic missile tests since 2016, but all launches were made from the same 2,000-ton-class submarine which has a single launch tube.
 Many experts call it a test platform, rather than an operational submarine in active service.

-In recent days, North Korea has been dialing up its fiery rhetoric against the U.S. and South Korea ahead of their upcoming annual military drills set to start Monday.
+In recent days, North Korea has been dialing up its fiery rhetoric against the U.S. and South Korea before their upcoming annual military drills set to start on Monday.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.